joshhsoj1902/helm-crd/ISSUE.md

 helm upgrade --install hooks hooks/hooks2
 ```

-## TODO

-There are various mentions of existing CRDs being deleted with using the `crd-install` hook.
-I haven't been able to replicate this, but if anyone could give me an example I would be happy to add it here. (https://github.com/helm/helm/issues/4704  )

 ## Possible solutions

 **Disclaimer** I haven't looked at the helm code base very closely, these are just meant as ideas.